Contacting the School

 The timings of the day and lateness

-The school day starts with registration at 8.50 am which is preceded by a warning bell at 8.40 am.
-We expect all students to arrive at the School by 8.40am and to be at their relevant areas for tutor or assembly by 8.45am.
-Please ensure your child is in the School by 8.40am at the latest, ready for a prompt 8.50am start.
+The school day starts with registration at 8.45 am.
+We expect all students to arrive at the school by 8.35 am and to be at their relevant areas for tutor or assembly by 8.40 am.

 The law requires that parents/carers are responsible for ensuring that their children attend school and are on time.
-This guide will explain clearly what our expectations are regarding attendance and punctuality and how we will deal with any problems or issues to do with your son/daughter in this area.
+This guide will clearly explain our expectations regarding attendance and punctuality and how we will deal with any problems or issues with your son/daughter in this area.

 Attendance and Punctuality

-We expect your son/daughter to be in the School every day on time unless:
+We expect your son/daughter to be in school every day on time unless:

-- He/She is too ill to attend (Medical evidence required);
+- They are too ill to attend (Medical evidence required)

-- He/She has a medical appointment that can only be made in School time (Medical evidence required);
+- They have a medical appointment that can only be made during School time (Medical evidence required)

 This occurs when your son/daughter misses school without authorisation or registers for school but does not then attend lessons.
-We will not accept truancy and we will inform you of any suspected truancy.
-We will place your son/daughter in a detention, for a single incident of truancy or deliberate lateness to lessons.
+We will not accept truancy and will inform you of any suspected truancy.
+We will place your son/daughter in detention for a single incident of truancy or deliberate lateness to lessons.

 Leave of absence in Term Time